Hong Kong Provost Detachment

 and was despatched overseas a month later.
 He transferred to the

-Canadian Provost Corps in June 1941 and served continously as a
+in June 1941 and served continuously as a

 member of the Corps until his retirement in 1969.
 Maj Bird served